Dear friends, ladies and gentlemen, honoured guests.

 I shouted to the two men, who were taking all our books: … stop…….. stop…… but they simply shoved me aside.

-I saw that one man grabbed our Gutenberg biddle and took that outside too.
+I saw that one man grabbed our 16th century volume and took that outside too.

-Than they draged father outside and I walked behind them.
+Than they dragged father outside and I walked behind them.

-All our book were thrown in one big pile of books and the Gutenberg was on top of it.
+All our books were thrown in one big pile of books and the 16th century volume was on top of it.

-Father was strugling to escape from their hands, but he failed.
+Father was struggling to escape from their hands, but he failed.

 And I was standing in the almost empty shop.